MRQL Query Language

 type = group AND children.name ~ "Q*"

 Traversal fields follow the same operators as regular fields.
-Traversal deeper than one level is not supported.
+Traversal deeper than 8 parts is not supported.

 Cross-Entity Queries